 In the year 1966, the Cooperative Banks came within the regulations of the RBI.
-Rupee was devaluated for the first time.
+The rupee was devaluated for the first time.

 In the year 1969, a turning point came in the history of Indian Banking with the Nationalization of 14 Commercial Banks by the government headed by Indira Gandhi.